home-assistant/home-assistant.io/source/more-info/free-space.markdown

 When you are running {% term "Home Assistant Operating System" %}, you can use the following options to expand your storage:

-- Replace your current storage medium, for example the SD card, with a bigger one.
+- Replace your current storage medium, for example, the SD card, with a bigger one.
 Use a backup to [restore Home Assistant from backup](/common-tasks/os/#restoring-a-backup) on the new SD card.
 - [Use an external data disk](/common-tasks/os/#using-external-data-disk)

 ### Expanding storage on VM